ErlenePsyD/ssgweb/erlenepsyd.com/content/blog/focus-on-curiosity.md

 Title: Focus on Curiosity
 Date: 2022-09-26 15:20
 Tags: focus on, curiosity, learning
-Summary: Nurturing our capacity for CURIOSITY.
+Summary: Nurturing our capacity for Curiosity.
 ---

 _Thoughts and Suggestions from an Aging Psychologist._